 Instagrams editing options

 Exactly like the native apps on smartphones, Instagram has the standard functions all present.
-You can unlock these features when you swipe left at the moment you would normally choose a filter.

 - Adjust for the horizon correction